is a non-profit organization dedicated solely to the cause of closing down puppy mills everywhere.

 Ten years ago I had heard of puppy mills and knew not to buy a puppy from a pet store.
 I saw an ad in my local paper for Yorkie puppies and found myself in the home of a lady who was selling a litter for her sick sister or so she said.
 I chose the most beautiful little puppy I had ever seen and could not wait to bring my "Bailey" home.

 On our first morning Bailey refused to eat, vomited and had diarrhea.
 The Vet prescribed medication and for the next 3 weeks I tried everything to entice her to eat.
 Suddenly one evening Bailey began to hemmorhage.
 I rushed her to the Vet and she spent the next several days in Intensive Care.
 Somehow my tiny little 2 pound girl survived.
 The Vet said she might be a puppy mill dog and recommended an allergist.
 Sadly, Bailey was found to be allergic to so many things ... trees, grass, weeds, dust mites, mold and on & on.
-Luckily I had professional expertise in in asthma and allergies and knew what I had to do.
+Luckily I have professional expertise in asthma and allergies and knew what I had to do.
 I made many changes to our home including air vent filters, allergy covers on all beds and air filters in all rooms.

 Bailey began to improve and this spunky, lovable adorable little puppy became the sweetest part of my life.
 It was pretty obvious to me that I had lost my heart to her and would do anything she needed.
 As the words of my Vet rang in my ears, I began to research the cruel Puppy Mill business.
 I discovered that the lady selling the puppies for her sick sister was indeed a Puppy Mill Broker and little Bailey was a puppy mill puppy.
 It was an easy decision for me to start my Non-profit CLOSEPUPPYMILLS.com to fight this multi-million dollar business that condems dogs to a lifetime of cruel confinement, many with little or no food, water, Vet care or even the simple pleasure of human touch.
 When I held Bailey I would think of the pain, loneliness and suffering her parents must be enduring not to mention what she and I had already endured.